Netcracker/KubeMarine/documentation/Installation.md

 **Note**: You can specify nodes and groups at the same time.

-**Note**: If no groups or nodes are specified, then by default the first master is used.
+**Note**: If no groups or nodes are specified, then by default the first control-plane is used.

 For example: